rurban/libu8ident/README.md

 **ALLUTF8**. (sorted from most secure to most insecure).
 ASCII ignores all utf8 word boundaries.
 TR39 is the optimized proposal for the C26 charset.
 ALLOWED, allows only TR39 IdentifierStatus Allowed characters.
-C23 is from the upcoming C23 standard with NFC and a maximal sequence length.
+C23 is from the C23 standard with NFC and a maximal sequence length.
 ID allows all letters, plus numbers, punctuation and marks, including all exotic scripts.
 XID is ID plus some special exceptions to avoid the NFKC quirks, because NFKC has a